ChuckD30/pleo-space-rockets-challenge/CHALLENGE.md

 - treat this last task as a little hackathon - no need for tests and covering all edge cases - although the code quality still matters
-- whatever you choose to do, choose the scope so that you can finish and make sure to leave the app in "deployable" state
+- whatever you choose to do, choose the scope so that you can finish and make sure to leave the app in a "deployable" state
-- scope the work so you can finish within a few hours - you can use the PR description to list and discuss the things you decided de-scope, potential next steps etc.
+- scope the work so you can finish within a few hours - you can use the PR description to list and discuss the things you decided to de-scope, potential next steps etc.

 ## Practicalities